 Choose between one to five keywords for every ad group and ensure they're relevant to your offering.
 Your quality score depends on keywords relevance as well as user experience.

 Monitor how keywords are performing.
 If they bring traffic and conversion, increase bids on these keywords.
 If they don’t contribute to your goals, change them until you find the right ones.

 Include negative keywords in your ads.
-Negative keywords prevent ads from showing in irrelevant search results that won't result in clicks or conversions.
-You’ll save money and your ad campaigns will be more efficient.
+Negative keywords prevent ads from showing in irrelevant search engine results that won't result in clicks or conversions.
+You’ll save money and your PPC campaigns will be more efficient.